codefaux/docker-dns-gen/README.md

 - `docker-composer_service.docker-composer_project.docker`
 - `docker-composer_service.docker-composer_project.network_name.docker`

-## How it works
+## Rationale

-The container `dns-gen` expose a standard dnsmasq service.
-It returns IPs of known containers.
-It does NOT resolve any other addresses.
 It is meant to supplement an existing local DNS server, such as AdGuard, PiHole, or your router.
 Use it to resolve container IPs from other containers/hosts on the same network.

-I use it so my edge router reverse proxy can find my externally-exposed services across hosts by container name instead of manually tracked IPs.
-It is intended to be bound to its own IP (preferably static) on a network using ipvlan or macvlan.
+Example: You have two docker hosts on your LAN, and all of the containers on these hosts is on the same VLAN network bound into Docker which we'll call docker-vlan, via ipvlan or macvlan.
+Say, Sonarr/Radarr/Emby/Sabnzbd/Tdarr on one host, and Home Assistant and Mealie on another host.
+Caddy or other reverse proxies run on a third host would need static IP entries for every container to reach them.
+Adding a docker-dns-gen container to each host and adding it to your DNS list will enable container lookup by name instead.

+I understand that probably nobody else will use this.
+I needed it.
+If you also need it, feel free to thank me somehow, I'll appreciate it.